Presentation Awards

 Arcachon 2003 Best oral presentation:

 M. Nilsson, U. Gyllensten, M. Allen.
-Dept. of Forensic Genetics, University Hospital, Linköping, Sweden.
+Dept. of Genetics and Pathology, Uppsala University, Uppsala, Sweden.

 Sequence analysis of the complete mitochondrial genome.